Cricket’s Shorthand Course

 Introduction

-Most modern shorthand students do not have the luxury of a teacher, or even a good self-instruction book (especially those of us who prefer older systems).
+Most modern shorthand learners do not have the luxury of a teacher, or even a good self-instruction book (especially those of us who prefer older systems).

 A good book will: